 Strengths: The program generally meets the requirement of a 70% graduation.
-The program carefully and regularly tracks students at multiple points each semester (day one, day 20, review of final grades, prior to the next semester) as well as during the graduate program of each student (using an entry survey, annual meeting with advisor, the MPH checklist, a mid-point survey, and preparation for graduation using the MPH checklist) to ensure progress in coursework and field experience placement.
-The program also works with the Graduate School to ensure annual progress reporting of students is carried out with the Major Professor to ensure student success.
+The program carefully and regularly tracks students at multiple points each semester (day one, day 20, review of final grades, prior to the next semester) as well as during the graduate program of each student (using an entry survey, annual meeting with advisor, mid-point survey, preparation for graduation checklist) to ensure progress in coursework and field experience placement.
+The program also works with the graduate school to ensure annual progress reporting of students to ensure student success.

 - Weaknesses: Students in the program are assisted and advised by both the MPH program office and their major advisor.
-Therefore, communications and distribution of information regarding student progress, graduation information, and surveys involves coordinated and streamlined processes; this is not insurmountable and is effective with careful planning. - Plans for Improvement: Continue to work with the FAC and the Graduate School to ensure all new guidelines are communicated to each emphasis area.
-Continue to participate in graduate director semester meetings to maintain currency in Graduate School and graduate handbook training.
+Therefore, communications and distribution of information regarding student progress, graduation information, and surveys involves co-ordinated and streamlined processes; this is not insurmountable and is effective with careful planning. - Plans for Improvement: Continue to work with the FAC and the graduate school to ensure all new guidelines are communicated to each emphasis area.
+Continue to participate in graduate director semester meetings to maintain currency in graduate school and graduate handbook training.
 Continue to assist major professors with all aspects of student advising.
 Continue to carefully advise MPH students regarding timing of coursework and time to graduation to ensure degree completion.